 ⭐ Why are Nofollow Links Important in SEO?

 While nofollow links do not directly contribute to a page’s SEO, they help diversify a link profile and can contribute to discussions, traffic, and brand awareness.
 They are often used for sponsored content and comments to prevent manipulation of search rankings.
+Additionally, they can serve as a protective measure against spam, ensuring that only high-quality, relevant links are recognized by search engines.
+Nofollow links can also help build relationships with other websites and influencers, enhancing your online presence and credibility.

 ⚙️ How Do Nofollow Links Work?